Green Inventory Management for Fashion Retail - Case Study

 Like everything in Supply Chain Management, it is a matter of balance.

-Depending on the cost per sqm in your store locations, you can allocate more or less space for storage.
+Depending on the cost per sqm at your store locations, you can allocate more or less storage space.

 However, this additional cost should be put into perspective with the potential savings of warehousing and transportation.